cgmenezes/cgmenezes.github.io/_posts/2014-02-03-first-post.md

 title: Hello, this is my very first post!
 ---

 Welcome to my blog.
 It was made with Hyde and Jekyll.
-Nowadays, I'm studying some JS frameworks, including for the server side, because I think it's gonna be a trend in a near future.
-I intend to write at least a post per week, let's see.

 ### Browser support